discordjs/guide/guide/interactions/select-menus.md

 ```
 ## Getting options

-To get options than user seleted, you can access <DocsLink path="class/StringSelectMenuInteraction?scrollTo=values" /> which is an array of options' values or access a Collection with objects like <DocsLink path="class/RoleSelectMenuInteraction?scrollTo=roles" />, <DocsLink path="class/ChannelSelectMenuInteraction?scrollTo=channels" /> ...
+To get options that the user seleted, you can access <DocsLink path="class/StringSelectMenuInteraction?scrollTo=values" /> which is an array of option values or access the Collection with objects through <DocsLink path="class/RoleSelectMenuInteraction?scrollTo=roles" />, <DocsLink path="class/ChannelSelectMenuInteraction?scrollTo=channels" />
 ```js{6}
 const { Events } = require('discord.js');